patrickward/padd/README.md

 ## Encryption Features

+PADD supports encryption of files using the [age](https://github.com/FiloSottile/age) encryption library.

+While Go has excellent support for encryption, it also requires the user to consider other security and file handling concerns, such as key management and the format of the encrypted file.
+Age does a lot of that for you and it's well maintained by people much smarter than I am when it comes to cryptography.
+In addition, by using the `age` library to encrypt files, the files themselves are not tied to `padd`.
+You can use the `age` command line tool to decrypt any of the files that `padd` encrypts.
+So, if for some reason `padd` stops working, you can still decrypt files using the `age` command line tool.
+This is much simpler and more robust that building a `padd` specific approach to encryption.

+### Encryption Configuration

-PADD supports encryption of files using the [age](https://github.com/FiloSottile/age) encryption tool.
-Enable encryption by creating a pair of public and private key files and specifying their locations to the application.
+You enable encryption by creating a pair of public and private key files and specifying their locations.

-You can use the `-generate-keys` flag to generate a new pair of keys within a given keys directory.
+Use the `-generate-keys` flag to generate a new pair of keys within the keys directory.

 The `keys-dir` flag is used to specify the directory where the public and private keys are stored.
 Or you can set the `PADD_KEYS_DIR` environment variable.
 If neither the flag nor the environment variable are set, PADD will attempt to find the keys directory in the default data directory location (e.g., `~/.local/share/padd/keys`).

 The `identity` flag is used to specify the path to the identity file.
 Or, you can set the `PADD_IDENTITIES_FILE` environment variable.
+Note that this can be used to specify a single identity file outside of the keys directory.

 The `recipient` flag is used to specify the path to the recipient file.
 Or, you can set the `PADD_RECIPIENTS_FILE` environment variable.
+Note that this can be used to specify a single recipient file outside of the keys directory.

 If no identity file or recipient file is specified, PADD will attempt to find the default identity and recipient files in the `keys-dir` directory.
 The default files are called `key.pub` for the recipient file and `key.txt` for the